tp tate@programs scanner ready

 MCP launch metadata

-Flags missing package identity, missing server.json, unclear install config, and vague tool-safety notes.
+Flags missing package identity, missing server.json, mismatched registry package versions, unclear install config, missing smoke-test proof, undocumented STDIO execution boundaries, undocumented remote auth boundaries, and vague tool-safety notes.

 may 2026 bar